ruester/gfz-command-line-tool-repository/doc/JsonConfigurationExplaned.md

 - title
 - readFrom
 - type

+Same as for input parameters it is possible here too to provide a "abstract" field with a string, so the user get a description of the output parameter.
+As for inputs this field is optional here too.

 The term readFrom may be difficult to understand for output parameters, but it specifies the moment on which the command line program runs